drudru/keycap-design/README.md

 https://github.com/hineybush/CherryMX
 These are not in blender, so the software to read these in is $$.
-A lot of people point at this for renders, so I link to it here. hineybush - https://github.com/hineybush/ -  he is pretty well known in the geekhack keyboard community
+A lot of people point at this for renders, so I link to it here. hineybush - https://github.com/hineybush/ - is pretty well known in the geekhack keyboard community

 ## Some Nice WASD Templates